 Vespa: And Russia, the Russians, should we join this union and accept us there?

-Platonov:ЗHere we have an attempt to deploy not even a diplomatic but a real global war.
-And otvlivayut long-standing opponents - Russia and the Anglo-Saxon bloc.
-The problem is that all this hysteria began when Britain leaves the EU, renounces its ultra-globalist essence and passes into the flank of the neutral zone, the conditional Rimland.
-And it is at this point that someone "kills" the ex-GRU agent and there is a strange and sharp cooling of relations between Russia and Britain, and then all of Europe.
-We will not go into conspiracy, but such a situation clearly benefits the global forces that do not want to lose control over the European space and commit sabotage actions that could destroy our relations.
+Platonov: ЗHere we have an attempt to deploy not even a diplomatic, but a real global war.
+Moreover, they are pitting old opponents - Russia and the Anglo-Saxon bloc.
+The problem is that all this hysteria began when Britain leaves the EU, renounces its ultraglobalist essence and goes to the flank of the neutral zone, conditional Rimland.
+And at this very moment someone “kills” the ex-GRU agent and a strange and sharp cooling of relations between Russia and Britain, and then all of Europe, takes place.
+We will not go into conspiracy, but clearly this situation plays into the hands of globalist forces that do not want to lose control over the European space and commit sabotage actions that can destroy our relations.